winwisely99/web/golden/content/en/jobs/_index.md

     weight: 30
 ---

-[WinWisely.org](http://winwisely.org/) is a nonprofit tech startup developing a mobile-friendly, open-source, one-stop groundbreaking volunteer recruitment app.
+[WinWisely.org](http://winwisely.org/) is a non-profit tech startup developing a mobile-friendly, open-source, one-stop, groundbreaking volunteer recruitment app.

 Our mission is to answer what most grass roots organizers often call the _mother of all challenges_--